Trentan/IngAusOfxFixWin/README.md

 Gnu/Linux flavours/versions.

 #### Java ####
-SuncorpAusOfxFix uses Java version 8 and JavaFX (or OpenJFX).
+OfxFix uses Java version 8 and JavaFX (or OpenJFX).
 These can be EITHER the open OR Oracle versions.

 ##### Openjdk #####